radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/audit-logs/index.md

 - Which transactions/permissions are never used?
 - Which accounts are never used?

-Usage metrics are leveraged in Brainwave's User Behavior Analytics in order to help you "find the needle in the haystack" and identify abnormal behaviors through peer groups analysis.
+Usage metrics are leveraged in Identity Analytics' user behavior analytics in order to help you "find the needle in the haystack" and identify abnormal behaviors through peer groups analysis.

-This chapter explains how to configure, collect and work with Audit Logs in Brainwave's solutions.
+This chapter explains how to configure, collect and work with Audit Logs in RadiantOne solutions.